Don’t let your postpartum hives bring you down! From soothing postpartum rash remedies to expert advice, we’ve got you covered.

 If you’d rather stay away from prescription medications, there are some things you can do at home to make your skin feel a little calmer.

 - Take regular cool showers.
-Hot water is pretty irritating on sensitive skin, and women are often advised to wait until after their six-week checkup before taking a full bath.
+Hot water is pretty irritating on sensitive skin (as it releases histamines as well), and women are often advised to wait until after their six-week checkup before taking a full bath.
 But a shower that’s on the colder side can do wonders for your hives.

 - Apply aloe vera – either fresh or in gel form – for 20 minutes.
 You’ll feel cooler in no time.

 - Try creams containing shea butter or oat milk.
 Both of these are naturally soothing.